-NESA Developed VET courses are classified as Category B subjects and ONLY ONE may contribute to the calculation of the Australian Tertiary Admission Rank (ATAR).
-These courses have an optional HSC examination.
+VET courses contribute to the calculation of the Australian Tertiary Admission Rank (ATAR).
+These courses have an HSC examination (optional but when used for ATAR students must sit the examination).
 Students wishing to include a VET Course, in the ATAR calculation must sit the HSC examination.